Master’s in Cybersecurity Degree

 Discover solutions to frequently asked questions regarding our MS in Cybersecurity program.
 Whether you're seeking insights into degree requirements, online course formats, or future career possibilities, you can find key information covered here.

-This cybersecurity degree requires a total of 34 credits for completion.
+The duration to complete a master's in cybersecurity varies based on the program structure, your course load and whether you study full-time or part-time.
 Fill out the form on this page to speak to a university counselor to better understand how long it takes to earn your cybersecurity master’s degree.
 With up to 12 transfer credits, it may be possible to complete the program in less time.

 If you're motivated to enhance your education and bolster your career opportunities, pursuing a master's in cybersecurity online or in-person can be a valuable choice.
 The U.S. Bureau of Labor Statistics Occupational Outlook Handbook estimates job growth for information security analysts to increase by about 32% from 2022 to 2032, faster than average, accounting for an estimated increase of 53,200 jobs in the field.2